sdos/deploy-sdos/README.md

+### NodeRed-screen (Analytics)
+we use the daemontools "supervise" command to run node-red.
+Node-red seems very unstable so supervise will keep it running.

+    supervise mcm-deployEnvironment/nodered-runner

+we have an example flows file; to use it, copy it over your local file after first run:

+    cp mcm-deployEnvironment/nodered-examples/flows_mcm-bluebox.json /home/ubuntu/.node-red/flows_<HOSTNAME>.json

+### Docker-screen (postgres, kafka)
+run postgres directly from repo:

+    docker run --name mcm_warehouse -e POSTGRES_PASSWORD=testing -p 5432:5432 -d postgres

+kafka uses a modified image; it was built before

+    docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST="192.168.209.208" --env ADVERTISED_PORT=9092 mcm-kafka

 ## Swift backend
 MCM is based around the Swift object store; or ar least Swift's REST-API.
 You may use any storage backend that uses the Swift-API like a Swift-Service or Ceph.
 For the dev-environment we use